 Using Platform Events in Native and External Apps

 Platform events enable the flow of event messages within Salesforce and to or from external apps.
-Apps on the Salesforce platform use an Apex method to publish events and an Apex trigger to consume events.
-Also, Visualforce and Lightning component apps can subscribe to events using CometD.
-As an alternative to code, you can publish events with declarative tools, such as Process Builder and Cloud Flow Designer.
-Finally, external apps publish events using the sObject API and consume events using CometD clients.
+Apps on the Salesforce platform use an Apex method to publish events and an Apex trigger or the Emp API Lightning component to consume events.
+As an alternative to code, you can publish events with the Flow Builder declarative tool.
+External apps publish events using the sObject API or Pub/Sub API, and consume events using CometD or Pub/Sub API.
 As you can see, there is a lot of flexibility in how you choose to use Platform Events!

 - To send and receive custom event data with a predefined schema